Twitter stock tanks 10% on disappointing sales

 The social network's active user base has been stalled around the 300 million mark for about two years, while younger rivals like Instagram pass it.
 Facebook (FB, Tech30), once thought to be the closest comparison for Twitter, is now approaching two billion monthly active users.

-The stalled user growth has at times led to slowing advertiser demand and sales growth.
-Twitter has gone through two rounds of layoffs to boost its bottom line since cofounder Jack Dorsey returned as CEO in 2015.
+In an attempt to boost its bottom line, Twitter has gone through two rounds of layoffs since Dorsey returned as CEO in 2015.

 One of the sticking points for any deal was said to be Twitter's problem addressing abuse on the platform.
 This month, Twitter began taking stronger steps to improve its reputation as a haven for online harassment.